5 Tips for Improving Employee Retention Using a Stay Interview

 5. Thank the employee for participating in the stay interview.

 Show gratitude to the employee.
 Let them know you appreciate their time and feedback.
 Make sure the stay interview ends on a positive note.

 Close the conversation with next steps.
 Encourage them to reach out if they think of anything else they'd like you to know.

 Want a list of questions to ask in your next stay interview?
 In addition to the above five tips, True Colors crafted a list of possible questions to help you conduct a successful stay interview.
 We can also help you understand your people better through our training and consulting programs.

-Download some sample Stay Interview questions now!
+Download our sample Stay Interview questions!